Lal Dupatta: Production

 The film was initially named Apna Raj but was renamed Lal Dupatta to make it seem a woman-centric film.

+The closeup scenes of busts and hip movements of Sukhiya after she taking a bath in second song were removed on the instructions of the Central Board of Film Certification.

 Soundtrack

 The soundtrack was composed by Gyan Dutt and D.N.
 Madhok, Shams Lakhnawi and Manohar Khanna wrote song's lyrics.
 "Jahan Koi Na Ho" was a popular song.

 Release

 Lal Dupatta was initially released on 10 December 1948 at the Royal Opera in Bombay (today Mumbai).